srsudar/eg/eg/examples/ls.md

 # Useful Aliases

 `ls` is often aliased to make the defaults a bit more useful.
 Here are three basic aliases.
-The second two can be remembered by "list long" and "list all".
+The second two can be remembered by "list long" and "list all":

     $ alias ls='ls -FG'
     $ alias ll='ls -lhF'